 Also, try eating smaller meals throughout the day.
 Your body will not be equipped to break down large amounts of food or fats in one sitting after you’ve had your gallbladder removed.

 - Sudden weight gain on keto isn’t uncommon.
 If you’re actively trying to lose weight and the opposite happens, it’s generally something that you can fix rather simply.

-- In the event that you experience severe gut pain and bloating shortly after starting the keto diet, be sure you don’t have any gallbladder issues as a high-fat diet will make them worse.
+- If you experience severe gut pain and bloating after starting the keto diet, be sure you don’t have any gallbladder issues.
+A high-fat diet will make them worse.